cryptimeleon/benchmark/README.md

 To use the benchmarks, you will want to create a IDEA project.
 Since this project uses Gradle as its build system, you can create a new project using **File -> New -> Project from Existing Sources**.
 Then select the `build.gradle` file in the cloned repo folder and continue with the installation.

+## Running Benchmarks

+The benchmarks use JMH.
+Since JMH needs to be run via its `Main` class, the benchmark project has a Gradle task called `jmh` that allows you to run the benchmarks contained in source set `jmh`.
+You will need to run this task via the command line.
+The `include` and `exclude` parameters can be used to include/exclude specific benchmarks in/from the run.